fantastic-capy/study-guide/index.md

    ```
    **Explain the improvements that should be made both for markup, correctness, and usability.
 If you don't recall from the CSS segment text-decoration controls underlining.** <br>

    Use https:// in the URL so it works properly, and consider keeping underlining for better accessibility.
-Also, don’t rely only on color to show it’s a link. <br>
+Also, don’t rely only on color to show it’s a link. <br><br>

 9.  **This mark-up might be returned by an LLM or produced by one following a framework tutorial.
 Comments on how it should be better?** <br>